KhronosGroup/Vulkan-Guide/chapters/vulkan_spec.md

 ## Vulkan Spec Format

-The Vulkan Spec can be built in different formats.
+The Vulkan Spec can be built into different formats.

 ### HTML Chunked